Overview of users in your organisation

 - Can edit group events: Users will only have permission to edit internal events shared with groups the user is a member of.

-- Can book and plan: The user can edit bookings for internal events and absences shared with groups the users is a member of.
+- Can book and plan: The user can edit bookings of users and resources for public and internal events.
+The user can also assign users to all rotas without being a member of any group.

 - Can force double booking: The user can force the double booking of users and resources on events.